 Hotel Vis à Vis in Sestri Levante - Hotel review - Italy

 Sestri Levante is not a particularly well-known holiday resort outside the borders of Italy, but for many Italians this is a favorite destination.
 If Portofino and Cinque Terre are overcrowded with American tourists, you will hardly find anyone speaking English in Sestri Levante.
-If I had to choose, this is the unknown and somewhat secret 6th town of the Cinque Terre.
+If I had to choose, this is the unknown and somewhat secret 6th town in the Cinque Terre.
 At least as beautiful, but incredibly much more genuine.
-We stayed here one night between our visit to Portofino and Cinque Terre, in the hotel at the top of kullen in the old town – Hotel Vis in Vis.
+We stayed here for one night between our visit to Portofino and Cinque Terre, at the hotel on top of the hill in the old town – Hotel Vis in Vis.

 Hotel Vis a Vis - Sestri Levante - Italy